andewkuehne/bitaxe-temp-monitor/README.md

 ## Usage

 Run the script by providing the IP address of your Bitaxe.
-You can also specify initial voltage, frequency, target temperature, and monitoring interval.
+You can also specify initial voltage, frequency, target temperature, and autotuning interval.

 ```bash
 python3 bitaxe-temp-auto-tuner.py <bitaxe_ip> [options]